History of the Water Quality Program

 The WQI stemmed from MLA members’ concerns that the water in Muskoka may not be as clear, clean and pure as in the “good old days.”

 Several MLA Board members, including Joe Moher, John Mollard and John Curran began working on a program to monitor lake health.
 Dr. Neil Hutchinson of Gartner Lee Ltd. was engaged and a science based water quality research program was developed.
-Also hired was graduate student Mike Logan (now an MLA board member) who had an interest in remedial action through community involvement.
+Also hired was graduate student Mike Logan (now a former MLA board member) who had an interest in remedial action through community involvement.
 Soon a group of committed volunteers were recruited and trained in sampling methodology, with the samples tested at the Dorset Environmental Science Centre.

-As the program grew the contingent of volunteers expanded too.
+As the program grew, the contingent of volunteers expanded too.
 By 2007 additional monitoring was directed toward bays and smaller lakes that were classified by the District of Muskoka as over-threshold for phosphorous.

 There were several areas that were found to be of concern and soon groups from those areas were meeting to discuss what might be done to promote the health of the lakes.
-Questions were raised and not always answered satisfactorily usually because the ecology of the lakes is very complex and many factors must be considered.
+Questions were raised and not always answered satisfactorily, usually because the ecology of the lakes is very complex and many factors must be considered.

 Lake health is impacted on a daily basis by the weather, the natural evolution of a lake, climate change, development, aging or faulty septic systems and failure to protect the wetlands.
 Pollution is also caused by urban run off, fertilizers, golf courses, and agriculture.
 Most of these problems are caused by inadequate shoreline protectors such as natural vegetative buffers, lack of appropriate filtering systems and the myth that the lakes are able to look after themselves.